sourcegraph/sourcegraph-public-snapshot/test/e2e2/README.md

 ## How do I run the end-to-end tests?

 First, check that you have Docker (Docker for Mac on macOS), Python 2.7, virtualenv, and cURL installed.

 Then, just run `make` in this directory.
-If you're on macOS and the "Screen Sharing" app prompts you for a password, it is "secret".
+You should see the following happen:
+- In the terminal, a Docker image running a Selenium server and a VNC server will start up.
+- A VNC client will connect to the server and open a window.
+- The test runner script will connect to the Selenium server.
+You'll be able to view the actions taken in the VNC client window and additional information will be printed to the terminal.

 You can also run the tests for a specific browser, test case, or Sourcegraph instance.
 For example,
 - If you want to run the tests against Firefox without VNC, run `make test NOVNC=1 BROWSER=firefox`.